 Every member has an important role to play in building Voice Community

-In our rapidly changing environment, our representatives and volunteers all play a massive and vital part of Voice, acting as our eyes and ears, keeping us up to date on developments in their area and ultimately, helping us to build a stronger and larger union by recruiting and retaining members.
+In our rapidly changing environment, our representatives and volunteers all play a massive and vital part of Voice, keeping us up to date on developments in their area and ultimately, helping us to build a stronger and larger union by recruiting and retaining members.
 You can also help by organising members in the workplace to gain influence with both employers and the government.
 The greater our number of members, the greater influence we have as a union.
 Experience has shown that colleagues are more likely to join us if they are approached by a colleague and as a member with us, you would be in a perfect position to undertake this activity, and receive rewards for doing so.

 Our representatives play an active part in providing us with information and support for their colleagues in the workplace, in all education sectors within the UK.
 However, you can help Voice grow as a union by reaching out to and recruiting your colleagues as well as encouraging the next generation of representatives.

 There’s a variety of roles within Voice you can undertake, depending on your interests and availability.
 Below is a brief outline of each role: